-- Since week 8, the proportion of Flutracking survey respondents reporting having ILI and taking time off regular duties while unwell has declined from a peak of 1.1% in week 8 to a low of 0.09% in week 19.
-From week 20 to week 24 this proportion increased and remained relatively unchanged through to week 46. - This fortnight (02 to 15 November 2020), Flutracking participants reporting ILI and taking time off regular duties (0.29%) is slightly higher than the previous fortnight (0.22%).
+- This fortnight (16 to 29 November 2020), the proportion of Flutracking participants reporting ILI and taking time off regular duties (0.29%) is the same as the previous fortnight (0.29%). - Since week 8, the proportion of Flutracking survey respondents reporting having ILI and taking time off regular duties while unwell declined from a peak of 1.1% in week 8 to a low of 0.09% in week 19.
+From week 20 onwards, the proportion was relatively unchanged until week 42, after which there has been a slight increase.
+Similar to the ILI rate, the proportion of participants reporting fever, cough, and taking time off regular duties has remained below the 5 year average since April.